univention/guardian/docs/guardian-manual/what-is-the-guardian.rst

 A role string always follows the format :samp:`{<app-name>}:{<namespace-name>}:{<role-name>}``.

-The Guardian doesn't assign roles to users or objects.
-Instead, an :term:`app infrastructure maintainer` is responsible for assigning role strings to the ``guardianRoles`` attribute in UDM, or an :term:`app developer` must assign roles to objects in their own internal database.
+For a how-to on assigning roles to users or objects, refer to the chapter about :ref:`assigning roles to users<guardian-assigning-roles-to-users>`.

 .. _terminology-guardian-permission: